WELCOME TO THE DIVISION OF INCLUSION AND EQUITY

 Intercultural competency reflects an understanding of the societal oppression often experienced by individuals in the groups listed above, the strengths that exist in all cultures, and the skills to interact with others in a way that is sensitive to cultural differences.

-The Inclusion and Equity Division's mission is to provide a rich, inclusive, learning, and working environment that attracts, retains, and supports a diverse community of students, staff, and faculty.
+The Division of Inclusion and Equity's mission is to provide a rich, inclusive, learning, and working environment that attracts, retains, and supports a diverse community of students, staff, and faculty.

 Our vision is that values and perspectives of inclusion and equity are embedded within Grand Valley's living, learning, and working environment.

-The Inclusion and Equity Division is committed to:
+The Division of Inclusion and Equity is committed to:

 The office of Intercultural Training, Learning, and Development designs, delivers, and evaluates training programs related to enhancing diversity awareness and building intercultural competency.
 It fosters an environment for open communication through public opportunities to dialogue and participate in professional learning and development workshops that help promote understanding and positive relationships between cultures.